Foul Play (1978 film): Plot

-A Catholic archbishop returns home, walks into a room and puts on a record.
+A Catholic archbishop returns home and puts on a record.
 He opens his cupboard and sees the reflection of a similar looking man staring back at him.
-He turns around quickly and is killed by a knife thrown into his chest.
+He turns around and is killed by a knife thrown into his chest.

-While attending a party overlooking the Golden Gate Bridge, recent San Francisco divorcée and shy librarian Gloria Mundy sees Lieutenant Tony Carlson, a young police officer, at the bar, who ruins the moment by stumbling and spilling all the drinks.
-Gloria sits with a friend and is encouraged to open herself to new experiences.
-Driving home, Gloria picks up an attractive man named Bob "Scotty" Scott when she encounters him next to his broken down car.
-She impulsively accepts Scotty's invitation to join him at the Nuart Theatre that evening, and before they part ways, he asks her to take his pack of cigarettes to help him curb his smoking.
+While attending a party overlooking the Golden Gate Bridge, recent San Francisco divorcée and librarian Gloria Mundy sees Lieutenant Tony Carlson, a young police officer, at the bar, who ruins the moment by stumbling and spilling all the drinks.
+Driving home, Gloria picks up a man named Bob "Scotty" Scott when she encounters him next to his broken down car.
+She accepts Scotty's invitation to join him at the Nuart Theatre that evening, and before they part ways, he asks her to take his pack of cigarettes to help him curb his smoking.
 Unknown to her, Scotty has secreted a roll of undeveloped film in the cigarette pack.
-That evening, a seriously wounded Scotty meets Gloria in the theater and asks her about the film.
-He bleeds into her popcorn and warns her to "beware of the dwarf" before he dies.
-When his body mysteriously disappears while Gloria seeks help from the theater manager, she is unable to convince anyone of what has transpired.
-At home, she tells her elderly neighbor and landlord Mr. Hennessey of the events.
+That evening, a wounded Scotty meets Gloria in the theater and asks her about the film.
+While bleeding, he warns her to "beware of the dwarf" and dies.
+When his body mysteriously disappears while Gloria seeks help from the theater manager, she cannot convince anyone of what has transpired.

-At the end of the next day, Gloria is attacked in her library by albino Whitey Jackson who tries to use ether on her.
-She runs off and hides in a singles bar where she asks a stranger, Stanley Tibbets, to take her home, but Stanley, an aspiring British womanizer who assumes she wants to have sex, mixes a cocktail laced with Spanish Fly and dances while removing nearly all his clothing to Stayin' Alive, from a Bee Gees album.
-Shocked by his misunderstanding, Gloria flees and returns to her apartment, where she is attacked by a man with a scar who demands the cigarette pack Scotty had given her.
-When he attempts to strangle her with a scarf, Gloria stabs him in the stomach with a pair of knitting needles and calls the police.
-When the attacker tries to stop her, he is killed by a knife thrown by Whitey through the kitchen window, and Gloria faints in shock.
+At the end of the next day, albino Whitey Jackson attacks Gloria in her library, trying to use ether on her.
+She runs off, hides in a singles bar and asks stranger Stanley Tibbets to take her home.
+However, Stanley, an aspiring British womanizer who assumes she wants to have sex, mixes a cocktail laced with Spanish fly and dances while removing nearly all his clothing.
+Shocked by his misunderstanding, Gloria flees, returns to her apartment and is attacked by a man with a scar who demands the cigarette pack.
+When he attempts to strangle her with a scarf, Gloria stabs him with knitting needles and calls the police.
+The attacker tries to stop her, but is killed by a knife thrown by Whitey through the kitchen window, and Gloria faints in shock.
 When she awakens, all traces of what has happened have disappeared, and she cannot convince Tony, his partner Inspector "Fergie" Ferguson, or even her landlord Mr. Hennessy that she was attacked.